-My partner and I had a vehicle, a self-contained and self-supporting vehicle that could be deployed quickly anywhere on earth and could operate independently for a very long time, months or years.
+My partner and I had a vehicle, a self-contained and self-supporting vehicle that could be deployed quickly anywhere across the globe and could operate independently for a very long time, months or years even.
 Our vehicle was not particularly large but it did include basic living space as well as a separate working space, sufficient to attend to the medical needs of one or two people at a time.

 We were not doctors, rather we were trained technicians; trained to operate the equipment we carried with us.
 Our equipment was very sophisticated, carrying within it capabilities well beyond what current, publicly acknowledged, medical science understands.
 Our tools were very high-level, universal in nature.
 Just a few basic-looking tools that could do pretty much anything needed on the spot, from curing chronic disease through to fixing broken bones and healing minor scratches and bruises.
 With this vehicle and these tools we could drop into the aftermath of a disaster and render instant emergency assistance, or we could settle for longer into a needy community who didn’t have their own facilities yet.
 Virtually anything medical was possible.
 We could heal the sick, we could repair the broken, we could bring hope to the hopeless and we could dry the tears and lift the hearts of the downtrodden.
 It was a wonderfully fulfilling thing to be involved in; very soul-building, both satisfying and useful.
 And, it was completely peaceful.
 I clearly remember the feeling of total tranquil peace as I experienced this dream.